 Built for independent operators Cohen & Rafer, the Majestic Cinema opened on 22nd August 1936 with Jack Buchanan & Fay Wray in "When Knights Were Bold".
 The facade has large, decorative arched windows which allowed daylight into the circle lounge.
-Seating was provided for 1,100 in the stalls and 500 in the circle.
+Seating was provided for 1,600, with 1,100 in the stalls and 500 in the circle.

 It was taken over by the Oscar Deutsch Odeon Theatres Ltd. chain in 1943 and was re-named Odeon on 7th July 1945.
 It was converted by the Rank Organisation into a triple screen cinema (their 2nd such conversion) from 24th December 1972 with 457 seats in the former circle and two screens in the former rear stalls area seating 102 & 106.
 Two new projection rooms were constructed downstairs.

 Taken over by the independent Brent Walker chain from 26th October 1975 it was re-named Focus Cinema (even though the Odeon sign remained on the front of the building for many months, possibly until Easter 1976!).
 It was again taken over by an independent operator from 31st October 1982 and it was re-named Ace Cinema.
 Ace 1 was closed as a full time cinema on 28th September 1983 for conversion into a live theatre.
 This reopened on 18th December 1983 in a temporary form before a long conversion period.
 Films were only shown on a few occasions (blockbusters), but cannot be shown now.
 Films carried on in the cinemas below as Ace 1 & 2 for a number of years.